NabeelJava902/Pythonify/README.md

 # Pythonify
-A super simple python api for spotify.
+A simple python api for spotify.
 Has support for searching songs, artists, and albums, as well as creating personal playlists.
 # Features
 * Search tracks, artists, and albums
 * Create playlists and add tracks to it